Photographer, Mark Dolby Photography

 I was keen to work in broadcasting when I arrived in Leeds having had some experience as a college student.
 However, when I graduated I went in to the business environment, doing sales and project management, and the management side of my degree was essential to understanding my clients and creating marketing proposals for them.
 I always wanted to return to a more creative role and now as a photographer I feel like I have a business that allows me to do that.
 Nevertheless, I'm in no doubt that it is a business built on the foundation of my management studies and early career.
 The accounting and finance topics taught by John Earley are one example of modules which I draw on almost daily!

-Where do you do your placement?
+Where did you do your placement?
 How did you benefit?

 I undertook placements in the Newsroom's of ITV Regional News, BBC Local Radio and at my Godfather's packaging machinery business.
 I was able to use some existing connections to secure these and I'd definitely recommend trying to build a network and get some experience before arriving at University.
 Having a few high profile names on my CV heading in to the job market and being able to use some examples from the placements at interview were really beneficial.